 Airbnb - Transforming the Hospitality Market

 It is said that Airbnb started as a solution to the problem (of paying rent) by the founders.
 They had built a simple website offering bed and breakfast.
-By offering a simple but critical service of providing information about availability and pricing of places to stay including non-conventional ones and facilitating bookings, they were able to cater to a large number of customers of varied profiles.
-This market share gave them the leverage to aggregate on the supply side and launch a number of digitally driven initiatives that enhanced the customer experience as well as offer benefits to suppliers.
+By offering a simple but critical service of providing information about the availability and pricing of places to stay including non-conventional ones and facilitating bookings, they were able to cater to a large number of customers of varied profiles.
+This market share gave them the leverage to aggregate on the supply side and launch a number of digitally-driven initiatives that enhanced the customer experience as well as offered benefits to suppliers.

-Trust factor was a major issue for those renting.
+The trust factor was a major issue for those renting.
 Integration of rating/reviewer systems and Facebook profiles helped address the information gap and helped people make more informed choices.
-This helped to build chains of supply and demand where each player is self motivated without the platform spending a dime on assets and their upkeep.
+This helped to build chains of supply and demand where each player is self-motivated without the platform spending a dime on assets and their upkeep.

 The Airbnb business model utilises a network of freelance photographers( directly paid by Airbnb) to visit properties and take high definition photographs of the property.
 These highly improved pictures boosted the click rates and allowed for better branding of their properties.